PERMANENT IMPROVEMENT ISSUE APPROVED

 After a year of tax collection, the district plans to go out for bids for renovations beginning in 2020.
 The entire renovation project on the Bellefontaine Main Campus is expected to take no more than five years.

 Read more about what the District is doing to prepare and implement the renovations on the Bellefontaine Main Campus and within our satellite programs.
-Each update is broken out by month.

 In September, construction design teams were established to research, plan, and contribute to the renovations and updates on the Bellefontaine Main Campus and within our satellite programs.